flapjs/webapp/user_exp/deep_dive.md

 ---

 #### Test
 This running man icon is supposed to indicate testing.
 However, it's not intuitive other than the fact that we have to *"run"* a test.
 It makes it very hard for users to discover the testing section which is, arguably, the most important section.
 This is not a good signifier and, likely, users wouldn't even click on it until they had given up other options and would be surprised that this was, in fact, testing.
+Many tests icons either use a gear or a shape with a check mark.
+The check mark typically indicates a check/evaluation to determine good functionality.
+Since the individual tests use

 ---